nothingnothings/caseBairruDevFront/README.md

   - Node Package Manager (for bootstrapping and managing the Node backend app)
   - TypeScript
-  - React Native – The core framework for building cross-platform mobile apps.
+  - React Native – The core framework for building cross-platform mobile apps
-  - Expo – Framework and platform for universal React applications, simplifying development and deployment.
+  - Expo – Framework and platform for universal React applications, simplifying development and deployment
-  - Secure Store – Ensures sensitive information is securely stored on the device.
+  - Secure Store – Ensures sensitive information is securely stored on the device
   - Axios – Handles API requests to the backend
-  - Tailwind CSS (via `twrnc`) – Enables utility-first styling for a responsive UI.
+  - Tailwind CSS (via `twrnc`) – Enables utility-first styling for a responsive UI
+  - React Native Paper - For UI components and consistent design
   - `react-native-reanimated` – Provides smooth animations